JacquesKerguelenLopez/gettingandcleaningproject/README.md

 Then you can run the run_analysis.R file to perform the analysis.

-The output of the data will be in the file averages.txt in the working directory
+The output of the data will be in the file averages.txt in the working directory.

 # Program (run_analysis.R) algorithm
 Note: check out the Codebook for explanation of the different datasets used in the algorithm.